kdeldycke/openerp.buildout/README.md

 It is far from mature enough to be used in production, but feel free to send patches to help me improve this situation.

-This was roughly tested with Debian Squeeze.
+This was roughly tested with Debian Squeeze and is likely to work on Ubuntu.

 All the commands below should be performed with your normal user.
 There no need to be `root`.
 In fact, each time we need extra privileges we prefix our commands with `sudo`.

+I aim to make this script less messy and sysadmin-friendly but this goal often conflicts with making a fully-automated script.
+However I think these two goals can be reached by making openerp.buildout a little bit more modular.
+But I'm not sure how, so I need ideas and contributions from people using it in real life.

 Install OpenERP on a local machine